RaphaeleL/build.h/README.md

 wget https://raw.githubusercontent.com/RaphaeleL/build.h/refs/heads/main/build.h
 ```

+## Usage

 Since it's just an header file, you need to define `SHL_IMPLEMENTATION` in **one** of your source files before including `build.h`, to enable the implementation inside of the header.

 If you now include `#include "./build.h"` itself, you should be ready to start!
 Now you can either

 1. Recreate a Build System with `build.h` which is Building Projects.
 2. Use the utilities `build.h` provides to use certain utilities like logging, CLI argument parsing, dynamic arrays, etc.

 Below is an example.
 This examples assumes there is a file `main.c` which is our target.
 When we are compiling our Implementation of `build.h` (assume its `build.c`) with `gcc -o build build.c` and execute if afterwards with `./build`, it is doing multiple things as once.